Beal’s – the men, the grill, the legend

 “I’ve seen a lot of faces come and go through that door,” Howard said.
 “But we can’t keep it up forever.”

 Beal’s was the last business along 24th Street to close, making way for Creighton’s campus expansion.
 Creighton never pressured Beal’s to sell, Burnice Fiedler said.
-But her father had always given his word that the property would eventually go to the University.
+But her father had given his word that the property would eventually go to the University.

 On Beal’s last day, longtime waitress Zonia Nazaruk (known to customers as “Z”) said goodbye to the students.